 Google display their organic search results underneath paid adverts at the top of the page and above a further four paid adverts at the bottom of the results page.

-Organic search results can be made up of different types of results such as local business information which is contained in what is called a local pack, images and video results as well as featured snippets.
+Organic search results are made up of different types of results, such as local business information.
+This is contained in what is called a local pack, images and video results as well as featured snippets.

 10. Featured Snippets